Geeksltd/GCop/Rules/GCop157.md

 ## Rule description

-The “==” works with nulls but “Equals” crashes when you compare NULL values.
+The “==” works with nulls but `Equals` crashes when you compare null values.

-The “==” does type checking during compile time while “Equals” is more during runtime.
+The “==” does type checking during compile time while `Equals` is more during runtime.

 ## Example 1